swainjo/gcp-demo-dataplex/instructions.md

 - `roles/dataplex.catalogAdmin` - For Dataplex catalog and glossary operations
 - `roles/cloudsql.admin` - For CloudSQL instance management
 - `roles/compute.networkUser` - For CloudSQL network configuration
+- `roles/datastore.owner` - For Firestore database creation and management
+- `roles/firestore.viewer` - For reading metadata from Firestore

 Grant roles using:
 ```bash